vuejs/vuefire/README.md

 ## Roadmap

 VueFire is currently being rewritten to support Vue 3 and Firebase 9.
 You can follow the progress on [the Roadmap issue](https://github.com/vuejs/vuefire/issues/1241).
-While it's currently in alpha, **it's the recommended version to use**, even for Vue 2, is it covers everything VueFire 2 did and more.
+While it's currently in alpha, **it's the recommended version to use**, even for Vue 2, as it covers everything VueFire 2 did and more.

 ## Installation